 After the second war, the internationalization trend through the formed of related institution or program received further impetus.
 It is mainly in the United States through the Fulbright Programme while Europe was still recovering from the devastation of two wars and concentrating its efforts on reconstruction.
-It is important to note that, although peace and mutual understanding were the declared driving rationales, 'national security and foreign policy were the real forces behind its expansion, and with it came government funding and regulations124 (deardoff, 2012).
-Specifically, the main principle to measure the rational of
+It is important to note that, although peace and mutual understanding were the declared driving rationales, 'national security and foreign policy were the real forces behind its expansion, and with it came government funding and regulations' (deardoff, 2012).

-Specifically, the main principle to measure the rational of internationalization of higher education lies on the Cold War time.
+Specifically,4 the main principle to measure the rational of internationalization of higher education lies on the Cold War time.
 In this case, the dominance of national security and foreign policy as the driving forces that fostered programmes in foreign language and area studies in the United States, and provided technical assistance and capacity building to developing countries in Europe and other parts of the industrialised world.

-The third period represent the european model, which describing the dimension transformation from the incidental and individual into organised activities, projects, and programmes, based on political rationales and driven more by national governments than by higher education itself24.
-Nation-states recognised the advantages in supporting 'the expansion of higher education and its internationalization within and beyond their borders126.
+The third period represent the european model, which describing the dimension transformation from the incidental and individual into organised activities, projects, and programmes, based on political rationales and driven more by national governments than by higher education itself'.
+Nation-states recognised the advantages in supporting 'the Expansion of higher education and its internationalization within and beyond their borders'.
 This period the HEIs developed the concept process and strategy.
 Previously, internationalization of higher education had not been recognised as such and the most commonly used term was 'international education'.
-Otherwise, terms related to specific activities were used, such as study abroad, exchange, academic mobility, multicultural education or area studies27.
+Otherwise, terms related to specific activities were used, such as study abroad, exchange, academic mobility, multicultural education or area studies.
 The emerging of the concept of strategy in HEIs become the driver for a stronger strategic approach to internationalization in higher education by the Erasmus programme in the second half of the 1980.
 The activities of the program based primarily on cooperation through student and staff exchanges, joint curriculum development and joint research projects.

-By the second half of the 1990s onwards, there was a gradual shift from political to economic rationales for internationalization.
+By the second half of the 1990s onwards, there was a gradual shift from political to economic rationales internationalization.
 In this matter, the principle in driving force for internationalization has now become economic.
-International student recruitment, preparing graduates for the global labour market, attracting global talent for the knowledge economy, cross-border delivery of education, and capacity become important building have pillars of the internationalization of higher education over the past decade.
-In this period, emerged a national and global for-profit higher education conglomerates, franchise operations, articulation programmes, branch campuses, educational hubs, and more recently, virtual learning and Massive Online Open Courseware (MOOCs).
+International student recruitment, preparing graduates for the global labour market, attracting global talent for the knowledge economy, cross-border delivery of education, and capacity become important pillars have internationalization of higher education over the past decade.
+In this period, emerged a national and global for-profit higher education conglomerates, franchise operations, articulation programmes, branch campuses, educational hubs, and more learning and Massive recently, virtual Online Open Courseware (MOOCs).

-Consequently, most of the current discourse now revolves around the concept of comprehensive internationalization, discussed and defined in detail by Hudzik^{28, 29} as 'a commitment, confirmed through action, to infuse international and comparative perspectives throughout the teaching, research and service missions of higher education.
+Consequently, most of the current discourse now revolves around the concept of comprehensive internationalization, discussed and defined in detail by Hudzik as 'a commitment, confirmed through action, to infuse international and comparative perspectives throughout the teaching, research and service missions of higher education.
 It shapes institutional ethos and values and touches the entire higher education enterprise.
 It is essential that it be embraced by institutional leadership, governance, faculty, students, and all academic service and support units.
 It is an institutional imperative, not just a desirable possibility.